Investing for Income

 bear market in bonds appears to have started at the bottom of the

 rate curve in July 2016.
 The 10-year rate dropped below the 3-month rate -- that is an inversion.
-This difference is shown in the spread curve below.

 [NC] The 10-year minus 3-month yield spread is shown below since 1996, where a negative spread indicates an inverted yield curve.
 The flattening yield curve is often a warning of a slowing economy and a potential stock market peak.
 An inverted yield curve generally forecasts a future recession.
 It has preceded all of the past seven recessions since 1970, typically by four or five quarters.